 This group is open to anyone affected by an eating disorder who would like to discuss issues related to their condition(s) with other students affected by eating disorders.
-Meetings are currently every Tuesday night at 7pm at the USSU Help Centre (in the tunnel between Place Riel and the Arts Building).
+Meetings are currently every Tuesday night at 7pm at the USSU Help Centre (on the main floor of MUB).

 The USSU Help Centre, together with community partners at Living Works offers on campus A.S.I.S.T.
 (Applied Suicide Intervention Skills Training).
 For more information, contact the Help Centre or Living Works